Skn0tt/skn0tt/README.md

 **Hi there, i'm Simon 👋**

 I’m a Software Engineer specialized in Developer Tools.
-I work on [Microsoft Playwright](https://playwright.dev/), an end-to-end browser testing framework.
+I worked on [Microsoft Playwright](https://playwright.dev/), an end-to-end browser testing framework.

 Previously, I worked at [Netlify](https://github.com/netlify) on all things developer-facing; built a job-queueing solution called [Quirrel](https://quirrel.dev/) (sold to Netlify); and received a Bachelors Degree in Computer Science from [Hasso Plattner Institute](https://hpi.de/) near Berlin.